 In 1954, the great-grandparents of proprietors (brothers) Alex and Graeme MacDonald were looking for a full time residence for retirement.
 Their plans were to purchase a home in Napa Valley rather than any accompanying vineyard.
 They located a small home in Oakville, but the owners said that to make the sale, they must purchase the surrounding property.
 Additional acreage was not a part of any plans for weekend relaxation, but the owners insisted and ultimately both the land and the home were purchased under the same bill of sale.
 At the time, they thought vines would be a bad investment since there was little money to be made in grape sales.
 This insistence by the former owners was certainly a pivotal and crucial moment in ultimately what became the family business and eventually the inception of MACDONALD.

 Once the property was in the hands of the MacDonald’s great-grandparents – they removed the last of the cherry trees and planted grapevines.
 Robert Mondavi purchased what would be the first of many years in the 1950s for at the time, his family winery, Charles Krug.
-Robert Mondavi opened his own winery in 1966 and his winery has purchased grapes from the MacDonald’s family ever since.
+Robert Mondavi opened his own winery in 1966 and his winery purchased grapes from the MacDonald family through the 2021 vintage.

 The family was initially in a three-year contract for a set price per ton.
 A drought hit during the first part of that contract and the vineyard production dropped significantly.
 Rather than honor the agreed upon price (assuming normal production), Robert Mondavi sent a check for what was equivalent to market value during that year.
 The MacDonald’s great-uncle (Gunter Detert) went into Robert Mondavi’s office, ripped up the contract and said, “we do not need a contract, all I need is a handshake.”
 For over fifty years their agreement with Mondavi was simply based on a handshake.

-Graeme attended UC Davis and earned his degree in Viticulture and Enology.
-Today he is both the vineyard manager and winemaker – living on the property now has certainly helped his appreciation and perspective of the vineyard.
-When something needs to be done in the fields, his commute is a minimal one.
+Graeme knew he wanted to become a winemaker at the age of 16; he later attended UC Davis and graduated with a degree in Viticulture and Enology.
+Today he is both the vineyard manager and winemaker.
+He lived on the property for more than 10 years deepening his appreciation and perspective of the vineyard.
 As children they had no sense of this vineyard’s place in Napa Valley’s viticultural history.
-It wasn’t until Alex and Graeme started researching the history that they discovered it was part of the original To Kalon Vineyard.
+It wasn’t until Alex and Graeme started researching it’s history that they discovered it was part of the original To Kalon Vineyard.
 Since then, Graeme has scoured the Internet, libraries and other sources of historical records and amassed an impressive collection relating to the unique history of this vineyard.
 He has collected some of H.W.
 Crabb’s original letters, old photographs, postcards and in addition to his other vineyard and winery responsibilities, has certainly become a self-made historian.
 And in 2017 Graeme worked on naming a small seasonal creek that runs through part of To Kalon Vineyard.
 Today signage indicates the boundaries of this creek on both sides of Oakville Grade Road.

 The focus of his research has led to a singular goal: to show To Kalon is a place and not a brand.